Tour the National Inventors Hall of Fame Museum Exhibits

 Women in Innovation

-Witness powerful interviews with women and girls in STEM (science, technology, engineering and mathematics) when you visit this exhibit sponsored by Qualcomm.
-You’ll learn about life-saving breakthroughs and inventions through American history and how greater diversity in patenting contributes to the innovation economy.
+Witness powerful interviews with current and future leaders in STEM when you visit this exhibit sponsored by Qualcomm.
+As you learn about lifesaving breakthroughs and world-changing inventions, you’ll see how greater participation in our intellectual property system contributes to the innovation economy.

 Connectivity Changes Everything